gjbae1212/grpc-vpn/README.md

 **GRPC-VPN** is the **VPN** server and client which supports authentications such as Google OpenId Connect or AWS IAM, using GRPC.

-Other authentications(LDAP, ...) will be to apply it, if you will implement custom [GRPC interceptor](https://github.com/gjbae1212/grpc-vpn/tree/master/auth) for VPN server and [ClientAuthMethod](https://github.com/gjbae1212/grpc-vpn/tree/master/auth) for VPN client.
+Other authentications(LDAP, ...) will be to apply it, if you will implement custom [ServerAuthMethod](https://github.com/gjbae1212/grpc-vpn/tree/master/auth) for VPN server and [ClientAuthMethod](https://github.com/gjbae1212/grpc-vpn/tree/master/auth) for VPN client.

 <br/>